DirSwe-Art/CorrYiFeatureSelection/README.md

 # CorrYiFeatureSelection

-This is an initial description and the implementation of research published at IMSA2024.
+This is a description of the implementation of research published at IMSA2024.

 Reference paper:
 D. Sweidan (2024).
 "Correlated, Yet Independent: A Correlation Based Feature Selection Algorithm".